-Issue Council Response Affordable Housing topic Make it clearer that there is an Affordable Housing SPG that should be used.
-(Rep 78) Education topic Should Welsh medium schools be included in the list of schools supported by contributions?
-The financial contributions in Table E2 are higher than those charged by other authorities and should be compared.
-New security and safety measures should not be funded in full.
-(Rep 78) Noted but no change considered necessary because the synopsis includes such a reference.
-1. Welsh medium schools are already accounted for and there is no need to list them separately.
-2. The Council has applied BCIS figures which is considered to be accurate and appropriate for Powys, and can be updated more frequently.
-3. The wording will be amended to refer to Security and safety improvement measures to provide a safe environment (including) to adequately facilitate an increase in pupil places.
-Leisure, Recreation and Open Space topic 1.
-Noted but no change.
-The Council's decision not to adopt new open

-1. Object to the Council not adopting open space as this will lead to the creation of management companies and add costs to all residents including those in affordable housing.
-(Rep 78) space lies outside the SPG; alternative management methods will be addressed in the preparation of the Open Space SPG.
-2. Town and Community Councils could establish trust funds to maintain open space and community facilities in perpetuity.
-(Rep 517) 2.
+changes would you like to see and why?
+Issue Council Response Affordable Housing topic Make it clearer that there is an Afford Housing SPG that should be used. ( dable Noted but no change considered necessary because the synopsis includes such a reference.
+Should Welsh medium schools be included in the list of schools sup by contributions?
+The financial contributions in Tabare higher than those charged by authorities and should be compared.
+New security and safety measured not be funded in full.
+(Rep 78) e ported ple E2 other red.
+Welsh medium schools are already accounted for and there is no need to list them separately.
+The Council has applied BCIS figures which is considered to be accurate and appropriate for Powys, and can be updated more frequently.
+The wording will be amended to refer to Security and safety improvement measures to provide a safe environment (including) to adequately facilitate an increase in pupil places.
+Leisure, Recreation and Open Span Object to the Council not adopting space as this will lead to the creat management companies and added to all residents including those in affordable housing.
+(Rep 78) Town and Community Councils of establish trust funds to maintain of space and community facilities in perpetuity.
+(Rep 517) Specific mention to improvement towpath of the Montgomery Canal g open ation of d costs could open s to the Noted but no change.
+The Council's decision not to adopt new open space lies outside the SPG; alternative management methods will be addressed in the preparation of the Open Space SPG.
 The suggestion is appreciated and will be considered in the preparation of the Open Space SPG.
-3. Specific mention to improvements to the towpath of the Montgomery Canal should be included.
-(Rep 5704) 3.
-Planning obligations will be sought where they comply with the tests and this could include contributions towards the Canal.
+Planning obligations will be be included.
+(Rep 5704) ai Siloulu sought where they comply with the tests and this could include contributions towards the Canal.
 Specific reference to the Canal within the SPG is not considered appropriate because it has been written to refer to infrastructure generically.
-Tra ansportation and Access topic 1.
-5 7 1 1.
+Transportation and Access topic 1.
 Travel plans and / or transport assessments are only likely to be required for major developments.
-(Rep 78) read "Schemes that may generate significant amounts of traffic or travel will be required to demonstrate".
-2. Specific mention to improvements to the towpath of the Montgomery Canal should be included.
+(Rep 78) Amend the wording in the synopsis to read "Schemes that may generate significant amounts of traffic or travel will be required to demonstrate".
+Specific mention to improvements to the towpath of the Montgomery Canal should be included.
 (Rep 5704) 2.
 Planning obligations will be sought where they comply with the tests and this could include contributions towards the Canal.
 Specific reference to the Canal within the SPG is not considered appropriate because it has been written to refer to infrastructure generically.